couchdeveloper/JPJson/INSTALL.md

 e.g.:
 `HEADER_SEARCH_PATHS = $(BUILT_PRODUCTS_DIR) my/other/path/`

+Hint: you might need to wrap a path variable in double quotes if this path contains spaces, e.g.:
+`HEADER_SEARCH_PATHS = "$(BUILT_PRODUCTS_DIR)" "my/other path/"`

+In general, using quotes for paths variables is a good idea if you don't know the path a priori.

 This is appropriate for building, except when linking against a **static library** and creating an Archive.
 Apparently, at the time of writing there is a bug in Xcode Version 4.3.1 (4E1019) here.
 So, we need to apply a workaround in order to be able to create an Archive successfully:

 Add a header search path `$(OBJROOT)/UninstalledProducts` to the target build setting of the client.
 This header search path will let the compiler locate the public headers of static libraries when creating an Archive.